pulibrary/parallelogram/README.md

     - If you are only interested in converting Chinese characters to pinyin (and not vice versa), you can check the **"Don't search WorldCat..."** option.
 This will bypass WorldCat searching and generate parallel fields using the app's built-in dictionary.
 This is faster and more accurate than using WorldCat.
 If this option is checked, the app can be run without a WorldCat API key.
     - If you are processing records that contain Wade-Giles romanization, you can check the **"Search for Pinyin equivalents..."** option, which will convert Wade-Giles text to pinyin and search for both versions of the text.
 This makes the app run slightly slower but increases the chances of finding relevant data in WorldCat.
 * If the user has the "Catalog Administrator" role, two additional options will appear:
     - **"Set WorldCat API Key for all users"**.
 If checked, then when the settings are saved, the WorldCat API key will automatically be saved to all other users' settings.
-This provides an easy way to distribute the WCAPI key.
+This provides an easy and secure way to distribute the WCAPI key.
     - **"Hide WorldCat API Key from other users"**.
 If checked, then other users will not be able to see or edit the API Key provided by the administrator.
 (The app will still work for regular users, but the API Key will be a hidden setting).
 However, if the admin has not provided a key, then other users will still be able to enter their own.

 After configuring the app's options, click the "Save" button in the upper right.
 This will save the settings as well as check the validity of the WorldCat API key.
 Click the "Home" button to return to the app's main screen.